India lures chip makers, says IBM and STMicro interested

-NEW DELHI/BANGALORE Two consortiums, including IBM (IBM.N) and STMicroelectronics (STM.PA), have proposed building semiconductor wafer plants in India costing a total of $8 billion, a minister said after the government approved concessions to lure chipmakers.
+NEW DELHI/BANGALORE Two consortiums, including IBM and STMicroelectronics, have proposed building semiconductor wafer plants in India costing a total of $8 billion, a minister said after the government approved concessions to lure chipmakers.

 India, which wants local production of chips to cut long-term import bills, has renewed a drive to attract investments after a previous attempt failed.